Whimsy Stick

 • Reward four-on-the-floor engagement throughout

-• Allow the dog to jump during flirt pole play
+• Allow the dog to jump during chase play

 • Lift the lure above the dog’s head height